threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### What are the cost when bridging from Stellar to MetaMask and from MetaMask to Stellar?
+### What are the cost when bridging from Stellar to MetaMask (BSC) and from MetaMask to Stellar?

-It will cost 50 TFT for the former, and 1 TFT for the latter.
+It will cost 100 TFT for the former, and 1 TFT for the latter.
 There is a fixed fee of 0.01 TFT when using the Stellar blockchain.
 Those fees are taken from the total of what you are bridging.
-For example, if you Bridge 80 TFT, from Stellar to MetaMask, you will receive 30 TFT.
+For example, if you Bridge 200 TFT, from Stellar to MetaMask (BSC), you will receive 100 TFT.

 ***